 What are the incentives?

-The incentive rate is $1.20 per Watt AC; the maximum incentive paid for all participants is 10 kW CEC-AC.
+The incentive rate is $1.10 per Watt AC; the maximum incentive $11,000.
 Participants may install larger systems than the maximum incentive, but the incentive will be limited to the maximum amount.
-The minimum incentive is .5 kW CEC-AC.

 Important: Customers must apply for and be approved by Liberty Utilities BEFORE installation of their system in order to quality for any incentive payment.
 There are no exceptions to this requirement.

-Participants have the lesser of 12 months or until November 30, 2019 to complete the installation and submit the incentive claim from the date of issuance of the reservation notice.
+Participants have 12 months from the approval of thier initial applicatoin to complete the installation and submit the incentive claim from the date of issuance of the reservation notice.

 How do I apply for the SIP?